Spencer Drango: Cleveland Browns

 Drango was drafted by the Cleveland Browns in the fifth round (168th overall) in the 2016 NFL Draft.
 On May 13, he signed a four-year contract worth about $2.55 million, which included a signing bonus worth about $207,000.
 Drango began training camp practicing at right guard but was immediately moved to right tackle and competed with rookie Shon Coleman for the backup right tackle position behind Austin Pasztor.
 He ended up winning the backup left tackle position behind Pro-bowl veteran Joe Thomas.

-On September 18, 2016, Drango earned his first career start against the Baltimore Ravens after the Cleveland Browns decided to start him as an extra lineman to begin the game.
+On September 18, 2016, Drango earned his first career start against the Baltimore Ravens after the Browns decided to start him as an extra lineman to begin the game.
 On November 10, 2016, he started at right guard against the Ravens after Joel Bitonio was unable to play after suffering an injury.
 He started the next three games after winning the job over veteran Alvin Bailey.
 Drango finished his rookie season by playing all 16 games with 9 starts.

 On October 22, 2017, Browns starting left tackle Joe Thomas went down with a torn triceps injury after he had played 10,363 consecutive offensive snaps.
 The injury would require season-ending surgery.
-On October 23, 2017, Browns head coach Hue Jackson stated that Drango would start at left tackle in place of the injured 10-time Pro-Bowler, Joe Thomas.
+On October 23, 2017, Browns head coach Hue Jackson stated that Drango would start at left tackle in place of Thomas.

 Drango was waived by the Browns on September 1, 2018.

 Los Angeles Chargers

-On September 18, 2018, Drango was signed to the Los Angeles Chargers' practice squad.
+On September 18, 2018, Drango was signed to the practice squad of the Los Angeles Chargers.
 He signed a reserve/future contract with the Chargers on January 17, 2019.

 On August 31, 2019, Drango was waived by the Chargers and signed to the practice squad the next day.
 He was promoted to the active roster on November 18, 2019.

-Personal life

-Drango was raised by his parents, Gary and Pamela Drango, in Austin, Texas.
-He was born in Indianapolis, Indiana and overcame dyslexia at a young age.
-Drango grew up in Austin, TX, attending Canyon Ridge Middle School, where he played football and basketball.
-He continued as a dual sport athlete in high school before choosing to play football at Baylor over Stanford.
-Drango graduated from Baylor in December 2014 with a degree in finance and has a brother named Brad that also graduated from Baylor.
-He enjoys hunting, fishing, and listening to country music and cites the MythBusters as his favorite TV show and Shooter as his favorite movie.